jupedsim

 Returns:

-All agents inside given polygon.
+All ids for agents inside given polygon.

 Parameters: